Managing URL Parameters & Query Strings: SEO Best Practices

 In this article, let’s review the best ways of managing parameters on a website, including ways of replacing Google Search Console’s parameter tool.
-This breaks down into three main steps:
+This breaks down into the following steps:

 To manage parameters on your website, you’ll need to find every parameter on your website—or at least most parameters.
 This includes parameters generated by your content management system, parameters generated by third-party tools used on your website, and tracking parameters used within advertisements and promotions.

-Finally, you can use a crawl tool to locate parameters contained within internal links on the website.
+Finally, you can use a crawl tool to locate parameters that are included within internal links on the website.
 We can see an example of this in Jet Octopus.
 After running a crawl, view all links found on the crawl.
 Then, filter for any links that have a link destination containing a question mark.
 To avoid finding external links that happen to contain parameters, you can also add a condition where link destinations must include your website’s address.
-Here again, this list can then be exported to Excel or Google Sheets where parameters can be extracted from the URL (more details on extraction below).
+Here again, this list can then be exported to Excel or Google Sheets where parameters can be extracted from the URL (more details on extraction in Step #2).

-Once you have identified the list of parameters, the next step is determining how to handle those parameters for search robots crawling the website.
-There are a few key questions to address:
+Once you have extracted the parameters from the URLs on your website, the next step is determining if those parameters are presenting problems.
+If those parameters do present problems, you want to determine how to best handle those parameters for SEO.
+There are a few key questions to address within your evaluation:

 - Does the parameter meaningfully change the page’s content?